NingChu1998/NingChu1998/README.md

 - 👋 Hi, I’m @NingChu1998
 - 🌱 I’m currently an incoming GSU graduated student of 2022 and my major is information systems
 - 👀 I’m interesting in outdoor activities and any tech/future stuffs.
-My favorite movies are Indiana Jones, Back to the furture and Matrix.
+My favorite movies are Indiana Jones, Back to the future and Matrix.
 - 📫 How to reach me -> victoryning0309@gmail.com